sjbylo/ocp-topics/external-service/README.md

 1 2 3
 Connection closed by foreign host.
 ```
-*Note if '1 2 3' is not shown then the service is not working.*
+*Note if '1 2 3' is not shown in the output then the netcat-echo service is not working.*

 ## Start a simple pod in OpenShift containing telnet from which connectivity will be tested